-- 11.2.1 Maintenance of the fire-extinguishing systems and listed exhaust hoods containing a constant or fire-activated water system that is listed to extinguish a fire in the grease removal devices, hood exhaust plenums, and exhaust ducts shall be made by properly trained, qualified, and certified person(s) acceptable to the authority having jurisdiction at least every 6 months. - 11.2.2 All actuation and control components, including remote manual pull stations, mechanical and electrical devices, detectors, and actuators, shall be tested for proper operation during the inspection in accordance with the manufacturer's procedures. - 11.2.3 The specific inspection and maintenance requirements of the extinguishing system standards as well as the applicable installation and maintenance manuals for the listed system and service bulletins shall be followed. - 11.2.4 Fusible links of the metal alloy type and automatic sprinklers of the metal alloy type shall be replaced at least semiannually except as permitted by 11.2.6 and 11.2.7. - 11.2.5 The year of manufacture and the date of installation of the fusible links shall be marked on the system inspection tag. - 11.2.5.1 The tag shall be signed or initialed by the installer. - 11.2.5.2 The fusible links shall be destroyed when removed. - 11.2.6 Detection devices that are bulb-type automatic sprinklers and fusible links other than the metal alloy type shall be examined and cleaned or replaced annually. - 11.2.7 Fixed temperature-sensing elements other than the fusible metal alloy type shall be permitted to remain continuously in service, provided they are inspected and cleaned or replaced if necessary in accordance with the manufacturer's instructions, every 12 months or more frequently to ensure proper operation of the system. - 11.2.8 Where required, certificates of inspection and maintenance shall be forwarded to the authority having jurisdiction.
+11.2.1\ Maintenance of the fire-extinguishing systems and listed exhaust hoods containing a constant or fire-activated water system that is listed to extinguish a fire in the grease removal devices, hood exhaust plenums, and exhaust ducts shall be made by properly trained, qualified, and certified person(s) acceptable to the authority having jurisdiction at least every 6 months.

-11.3 Inspection of Fire Dampers.
+11.2.2\ All actuation and control components, including remote manual pull stations, mechanical and electrical devices, detectors, and actuators, shall be tested for proper operation during the inspection in accordance with the manufacturer's procedures.

+11.2.3 The specific inspection and maintenance requirements of the extinguishing system standards as well as the applicable installation and maintenance manuals for the listed system and service bulletins shall be followed.

+11.2.4\ Fusible links of the metal alloy type and automatic sprinklers of the metal alloy type shall be replaced at least semi-annually.

+11.2.5 The year of manufacture and the date of installation of the fusible links shall be marked on the system inspection tag.

+11.2.5.1 The tag shall be signed or initialed by the installer.

+11.2.5.2 The fusible links shall be destroyed when removed.

+11.2.6 Detection devices that are bulb-type automatic sprinklers and fusible links other than the metal alloy type shall be examined and cleaned or replaced annually.

+11.2.7 Fixed temperature-sensing elements other than the fusible metal alloy type shall be permitted to remain continuously in service, provided they are inspected and cleaned or replaced if necessary in accordance with the manufacturer's instructions, every 12 months or more frequently to ensure proper operation of the system.

+11.2.8 Where required, certificates of inspection and maintenance shall be forwarded to the authority having jurisdiction.

+N 11.2.8.1 Records, including certificates of inspection and maintenance, shall be permitted to be forwarded to or shared with the authority having jurisdiction either by hard copy or electronically.